txitxo0/googlefindmytools-homeassistant/README.md

 # GoogleFindMyTools

-This repository includes some useful tools for understanding how Google's Find My Device Network works.
-It will be extended over time.
+This repository includes some useful tools that reimplement parts of Google's Find My Device Network.
 Note that the code of this repo is still very experimental.

 ### What's possible?
 Currently, it is possible to query Find My Device trackers and Android devices, read out their E2EE keys, and decrypt encrypted locations sent from the Find My Device network.
-You can also send commands to your trackers over the network, such as ringing the tracker.
+You can also send register your own ESP32-based trackers, as described below.

 ### How to use
 - All packages in requirements.txt need to be installed: `pip install -r requirements.txt`